jessemcg/geek-dictation/README.md

 	sudo apt install golang-go

-* Install dotool by downloading source code from [here](https://git.sr.ht/~geb/dotool) and follow the installation instructions.
+* Install dotool by downloading source code from [here](https://git.sr.ht/~geb/dotool) and follow the instructions.
 The part about setting udevdm device rules is important (see more about that on the manpage).
 You can test to see if dotool is working with something like this:

 	echo type hello | dotool

 ### Place Geek-Dication in Home folder
-These instructions assume that all geek-dication scripts are in your home folder.
+All of these instructions assume that geek-dication scripts are in your home folder.
 For a quick way to so this:

 	git clone https://github.com/jessemcg/geek-dictation.git

+Make sure the scripts are executible.

+	sudo chmod +x /$HOME/geek-dictation/*.sh

 ### Program hotkeys with ckb-next
 * Install [ckb-next](https://github.com/ckb-next/ckb-next), which is a GUI based app that allows the user to assign functionality to keys or buttons on supported Corsair keyboards or mice.